ligato/docs/docs/developer-guide/kvscheduler.md

 ### REST API

-The KVScheduler exposes the state of the system and the history of operations through formatted logs and a set of REST APIs.
+The KV Scheduler exposes the state of the system and the history of operations through formatted logs and a set of REST APIs.

 * **graph visualization**: `GET /scheduler/graph`
     - returns a graph visualization plotted into an SVG image using [Graphviz](http://graphviz.org/).
 This can be displayed using any modern web browser.